airwick989/eCamion-OCPP/README.md

 ### `Home.js`

 The `Home` component is the main landing page of the eCAMION EV Charging Analytics Dashboard.
-It fetches EV charging cabinet data from the backend and renders tabbed views for interacting with the data.
+It acts as the container for the single-page application and renders tabbed views for interacting with the data.

 ---

 #### **Purpose**

-To provide users with a centralized dashboard view that loads and displays data from charging station cabinets, with the potential for interactive site and station selection (currently commented out).
+To provide users with a centralized dashboard view that loads and displays data from charging stations, cabinets, modules, etc.

 ---